TGiraldo/Rockbuster_SQL/README.md

 Query: This folder holds all the SQL queries for the Rockbuster project.
 Each file highlights a different function or business question.

 # Visualizations
-See file 3.10 Presentation to Stakeholders for visualizations for this project
+See file 2.Presentation to Stakeholders for visualizations for this project